muchimi/JoystickGremlinEx/README.md

 This container will execute actions it contains based on the status of a profile state.
 It is identical in function to having a basic container and a state condition applied to that basic container.

 The state container avoids the need for a separate condition, and the evaluation is made in the container itself, rather than through the condition system.
-This makes execution potentially faster, as certainly simpler when creating mappings.
+This makes execution potentially faster, and certainly simpler when creating mappings.

 Multiple states can be used as follows: the container can use expression states to monitor, and the expression state is based on multiple states.
 To do this, create a new expression state using a boolean expression that captures the requirements of the other states, and use that expression state as the state for this container.